jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 ### Context <a name="overview-context"></a>

 It is assumed that most people working with data understand the importance of cleaning and preparing a dataset before attempting to use the dataset in a Machine Learning project.
 Dealing with extreme or missing values, and correcting / converting data types are common steps in this process.
-Datasets often have variables that are unnecessary for making predictions on the outcome under investigation, and steps should therefore be completed for removing these.
+Datasets often have variables that are unnecessary for making predictions on the outcome under investigation and steps should therefore be completed for removing these.

-This dataset came to me as part of a coding test for a position I elected not to pursue.
+This dataset came to me as part of a coding test for a position I chose not to pursue.
 The test requirement was to prepare the dataset for use with predictive models and specifically, for predicting hospital length of stay as the outcome variable.
-There are a number of clinical and non-clinical input variables included.
+There are multiple clinical and non-clinical input variables included.
 While I did well enough at the time with the task, looking back on it, I realized I could have made it more efficient, so when began building this portfolio, it occurred to me to revisit this as a project for inclusion.

 <br>
 ### Actions <a name="overview-actions"></a>